yizhou0409/Agentic-Rag/README.md

   --dataset hotpotqa \
   --output-dir output/search_e5
 ```
-- Adjust retriever type to shift to bm25 or other retrieval methods
+- Adjust `--retriever-type` to shift to bm25 or other retrieval methods
 - Adjust `--retriever-index-path` to your merged E5 index directory
 - Set `--e5-model-path` to your E5 model location